 Demographic information such as age, gender, political affiliation, and other background information.
 We are often seeking a representative mix of your geographic area or purchasing segment and will limit our search to a specific number of individuals who meet such demographics.

-The minimum information required to be a member of our database is first name, last name, date of birth, and phone number.
+The minimum information required to be a member of our database is first name, last name, date of birth, mailing address, email address, and phone number.
 Additional information will help us produce a closer match prior to our reaching out to you for qualification, but is not necessary for you to be registered.

 Information collected is typically retained for a period of 10 years from the date of your last participation, but can vary based on obligations within our research projects.
 Our websites and application housing personal information we collect use industry standard encryption.
 To prevent unauthorized access, maintain data accuracy, and ensure the correct use of information, we have put in place industry standard physical, electronic, and managerial procedures to help safeguard the information we collect.